serenading/species/ReadMe.md

 `getBluelightFeatWindows`: Function generates 3x2 windows for each of the light condition in seconds based on standard Hydra bluelight stimulation conditions.

 # Under development .

-`plotFeatForBluelight`: Script plots selected features across the blue light condition videos.
-`analyzeBlueLightSensitivity`: Script analyses bluelight sensitivity by looking at significant feature changes, including motion state.
+`analyseBlueLightSensitivity`: Script analyses bluelight sensitivity by looking at significant feature changes, including motion state.